larytet/mcachego/README.md

-Yet another Go cache.
-I need the fastest possible implementation with optional synchronizaton
+This is yet another Go cache.
+I need the fastest possible implementation with optional synchronizaton.

 * Carefully avoid allocations from the heap in the Store()/Load() API
 * Use runtime.nanotime()